royecastro/hello-world/README.md

 My first repository
 Hello World,

-This is my first commin in github!
+This is my first commit in github!